 Where can I get more information on consumer safety for New Zealand products?

-Trading Standards administers the product safety elements of the Consumer Guarantees and Fair Trading Acts.
+The Ministry of Business, Innovation and Employment administers the product safety elements of the Consumer Guarantees and Fair Trading Acts.
 Some products are regulated by other agencies — including food, medicines, motor vehicles, and gas and electrical products.